Erwin Ditzner - "Everyone knows: He has ears!"

 What this does not allow is to deal with the sheet music only a week before a production and then play more or less flawlessly from the sheet.
 Ditzner sometimes invests a month or two in preparing larger projects.
 That may sound uneconomical, but he has become so well organized over the years that he can handle this extra work.
 He simply has to live with the material, he has to feel it around him and inside him, and above all he has to listen to it constantly: at home, in the car, in the rehearsal room, at almost every opportunity, until he has the music in his head and body.

 "The advantage is"says Ditzner "that I am much more conscientious in my work today than I used to be.
-Twenty years ago, I didn't know this intensive kind of preparation.
-Back then, it would have been unthinkable, as it is today, to have committed to a workshop in July and to have already started thinking about it in February."
+Twenty years ago, I didn't know this intensive type of preparation.
+Back then, it would have been unthinkable, as it is today, to have confirmed a workshop for July and already be thinking about it in February."

 When asked whether this effort pays off economically, the drummer nods with a smile and refers to his schedule: "Sometimes it's almost too much.
-I was looking just now to see if I could find a 14-day corridor without commitments in the near future, so I could just sit on the train and not be available."
-Our conversation also took place with the caveat that he might have to cancel at short notice and go to France for recordings.
+I was just looking to see if I could find a 14-day corridor without commitments in the near future so that I could just get on the train and not be available."
+Our conversation also took place with the proviso that he might have to cancel at short notice and travel to France for recordings.

 If Erwin Ditzner had one wish, he would first of all leave many things exactly as they are. as it is, especially the multitude of his current projects.

-"But I would like to have the opportunity with each of these projects to work for three weeks at a time, to tour and let things develop.
+"But I would like to have the opportunity to work on each of these projects for three weeks at a time, to tour and let things develop.
 That's what I miss in this fast-moving business: consistency, continuity, time.
-Recently I was on the road with a German-Indian cast, first in India, then in Germany.
-It was totally fascinating to see what can develop in a very short time."
+I was recently on tour with a German-Indian line-up, first in India, then in Germany.
+It was totally fascinating to see what can develop in a very short space of time."

-Ditzner, who also released a solo CD in 2013 with "Elements," is currently juggling with about ten different projects, from solo to large-scale, from cabaret to musette to modern jazz.
-This always involves different drumming and, of course, often a different setting:
+Ditzner, who also released a solo CD in 2013 with "Elements", is currently juggling around ten different around ten different projects, from solo to large-scale, from cabaret to musette to modern jazz.
+This always calls for a different drumming style and, of course, often a different setting:

-"The number of projects is not the most exhausting thing, but their diversity.
-Last week I played on Wednesday in the theater or ballet, with 11-piece band and rock set, the next day I was with a small set at 'Jazz am Neckar', the day after the release concert of Cobody, where again rather a rich sound was required, dirty and funky and then the next day a gig with the Twintet, so with two horns, in a small hall in which I also made the sound while playing.
+"It's not the number of projects that's stressful, but their diversity.
+Last week I played at the theater or ballet on Wednesday, with an 11-piece band and rock set, the next day I played a small set at 'Jazz am Neckar', the day after that the release concert of Cobody, where again a rich sound was required, dirty and funky, and then the next day a gig with the Twintet, with two horns, in a small hall where I also did the sound while playing.
 When the week was over, I really patted myself on the back, which rarely happens."

 One of Ditzner's outstanding CD projects is the duo's second album with saxophonist Lömsch Lehmann, one of Europe's best in his field.
 The two have known each other for about 25 years and, together with Sebastian Gramms, form a kind of small jazz family that appears in public in ever new constellations - but, strangely enough, almost never as a trio.
 The project with Lömsch is unquestionably a highlight in Ditzner's discography and sets standards in terms of reduction and fidelity to sound.

-"The new duo record was created by simply cutting 70 percent of our output," Ditzner relates.
-"It was not about showing what is possible in terms of playing technique.
-We simply forbade ourselves quite a lot of things.
+"The new duo record was created by simply cutting 70 percent of our output," Ditzner explains.
+"It wasn't about showing what is technically possible.
+We simply forbade ourselves to do a lot of things.
 We wanted a certain balance.
 No eruptive climaxes and outbursts, but clarity, density.
 We completely freed ourselves from standardized expectations.
-We didn't care if the jazz police would wave us through.
+We didn't care whether the jazz police would wave us through.
 The whole thing took two years."

 The result is an album that is almost manic in its restraint.
 If you start out with the resolution that every note played must have a meaning, then you can, especially as a jazz musician, either panic in the face of the fear that you might run out of notes, or you can let yourself fall into an emptiness that leads you, perhaps not to completely new sounds, but to the only right ones in each case, to a symbol of musical sublimity.
 This is one of the best German duo recordings of the last ten years.
 The masterly and aesthetically transparent concept of an exclusively music serving play without virtuoso vanities is suitable to set standards.
 Here two great individualists have not only found a voice, above all they have something substantial to say with it.